hamadise/google-chat-samples/apps-script/incident-response/README.md

 Navigate to the **Web app URL** from the Apps Script deployment to test your app.

-#### 8.1 app auth mode
+#### 8.1.
+Select the authentication mode

-If the checkbox is selected, the Chat app will use app authentication to create the space, add members and post the message to the space.
+If the checkbox 'Use app credentials' is selected, the Chat app will use app authentication to create the space, add members and post the message to the space.
-If the checkbox is not selected, the Chat app will use human credentials instead and all the actions will be done on behalf of the user.
+If the checkbox is not selected, the Chat app will use user credentials instead and all the actions will be done on behalf of the user.